 The Law Office of Lucas Wilder is a criminal defense and employment law firm which prides itself on aggressive and successful representation.
-I have over 15 years of experience litigating cases for wrongfully terminated employees and defending those charged with crimes.
-In my 15 plus years as a lawyer, I have consulted with and/or represented over 1,500 terminated workers and defendants and have defended well over 600 criminal cases at the trial and appellate levels.
+I have over 16 years of experience of defending those charged with crimes and litigating cases for wrongfully terminated employees.
+Since 2001, I have consulted with and/or represented over 1,500 terminated workers and defendants and have defended well over 600 criminal cases at the trial and appellate levels.

 I encourage you to review my past cases, clients reviews, peer endorsements, etc. at: https://www.avvo.com/attorneys/45402-oh-lucas-wilder-545044.html

 Greene County Bar Association

 U.S. Federal 6th Circuit Court of Appeals

 Centerville Baseball and Softball League board member, commissioner and umpire trainer.

 - Bachelor of Arts.
 University of Southern Indiana.
 1998

 - Juris Doctor.
 University of Dayton School of Law.
 2001

 In May 1998, I graduated with honors from the University of Southern Indiana with a Bachelor of Arts degree in Political Science and History.

 In the summer of 1998, I attended a law school preparatory seminar at American University in Washington, D.C.
 In the fall of 1998, I enrolled in law school at the University of Dayton.
 My coursework at U.D.
 School of Law consisted of: Criminal Law; Criminal Procedure; Search and Seizure Law; Employment Law; Legal Rights of the Individual Employee; Discrimination in the Workplace; Civil Trial Practice; and Family Law.